“How are you feeling?” Lydia asked when Andrew woke.

 Karen shook her head and swallowed visibly.
 “But I have to help him.”

-“Look, Kaz,” Lydia said reasonably.
-“Drew’s in a right state and you don’t know where your Heart Friend is.
+“Look, Kaz,” Lydia said.
+“Drew’s in a right state, and you don’t know where your heart friend is.
 Best deal with the situation we can first.
 If he’s in trouble you’ll need me and Andrew at full power to help.”

 “I – yes, that’s true.
 We should go after Drew’s bracelet,” Karen said.